stephengold/Maud/README.md

 As long as the 2 selected bones map to each other in the loaded map, Maud considers that the corresponding bone mapping is selected.
-You can unmap the selected bone mapping (with the "Unmap" button) or adjust its twist value with the "Twist Tool" ("Map -> Twist Tool").
+You can unmap the selected bone mapping (with the "Unmap" button) or adjust its twist value with the "Twist Tool" ("Map -> Twist tool").

-When editing a skeleton map, it's helpful to see its effect on the target model in real time.
+When editing a skeleton map, it's helpful to watch its effect on the target model in real time.
-To do this, click LMB on the "Show retargeted pose" button in the Mapping Tool or select "Animations -> Load -> (retargeted pose)".
+To do this, click LMB on the "Show retargeted pose" button in the Mapping Tool or select "Animations -> Load -> ( retargeted pose )".
 With this pseudo-animation loaded:

  + changing the source pose automatically updates the target pose,